Harry Potter and the Prisoner of Azkaban: Film

 The film version of Harry Potter and the Prisoner of Azkaban was released in 2004 and was directed by Alfonso Cuarón from a screenplay by Steve Kloves.
-The film débuted at number one at the box office and held that position for two weeks.
+The film debuted at number one at the box office and held that position for two weeks.
 It made a total of $796.7 million worldwide, which made it the second highest-grossing film of 2004 behind Shrek 2.
-However, among all eight entries in the Harry Potter franchise, Prisoner of Azkaban grossed the lowest; yet among critics and fans, the film is often cited as the best in the franchise – in large part due to Cuarón's stylistic influence.
-The film ranks at number 471 in Empire magazine's 2008 list of the 500 greatest movies of all time.
+However, among all eight films in the Harry Potter series, Prisoner of Azkaban had the lowest total gross.
+The film placed at number 471 on Empire magazine's 2008 list of the 500 greatest movies of all time.

 Video games

-Three unique video games by different developers were released in 2004 by Electronic Arts, loosely based on the book:
+Three video games based on the book were released in 2004 by Electronic Arts.